A BRIEF HISTORY OF WHEAT

 Wheat School was established in 1908 and met in the former Roane College building until a new brick building was constructed in 1916.
 With the influx of more children, the building was expanded in 1927 with additional class space and a gymnasium.
 When the students left for Christmas holidays in 1942, the school did not reopen due to its acquisition by the federal government for the Manhattan Project.
 It served as office space and a training facility for the first few years of the Manhattan Project and was demolished in 1950.

 Homecomings for the Poplar Creek Seminary and Roane College began in 1932 and have continued annually on the first Sunday of October.
 As time has passed, the reunions have transitioned to homecomings of former residents of Wheat.
-A short meeting is held in the George Jones Memorial Baptist Church that consists of recognition of the former students of the Wheat School and a reading of the names of those from Wheat that have passed away during the preceding year.
+A short meeting is held in the George Jones Memorial Baptist Church that consists of recognition of the former students of the Wheat School and a reading of the names of those from Wheat who have passed away during the preceding year.
 A spiritual message is then delivered by a former member of the Wheat community or a direct descendent followed by a potluck dinner on the grounds.

 CHURCHES